top of page

 You can see the chiaroscuro modelling of Mona Lisa’s face, as well as her slight smile (Giaconda means “laughing one”).
 The air of mystery is amplified by the sfumato effects, and the detailed landscape behind.

-The Mona Lisa has always been one of the most visited works in the collection—even before it was stolen by an Italian painter who wanted to repatriate it back to Italy, and before it became Duchamp’s Dada masterpiece, the touchstone of the Da Vinci Code, or the subject of millions of memes.
-Today, it sits behind 5 inches of bulletproof glass in a wooden frame.
-The piece of cake that recently hit it just needed to be windexed off.
+The Mona Lisa has always been one of the most visited works in the collection—even before it was stolen by an Italian painter who wanted to repatriate it back to Italy, before it became Duchamp’s Dada masterpiece, the touchstone of the Da Vinci Code, or the subject of millions of memes.
+Today, she sits behind 5 inches of bulletproof glass in a wooden frame (the piece of cake that recently hit it just needed to be windexed off).
 Only those who have actually seen it will say that it is actually much smaller than its aura—but you have to see it yourself to believe it.

 Venetian Painting